kevinmcsherry/Horoscope_P3/README.md

 # Unfixed Bugs

+- I missed the fact that a user can add a year greater than today or over all date greater than today, so there age is actually a minus number...
+This is not great.
+If time permitted, I would retreive todays date, extract the year, and make sure the input is not greater than this year.
+As a quick fix, I've hardcoded 2022.
-- I'm pretty happy with how the code is working, I wouldn't say there are remaining bugs.
+- I'm pretty happy with how the code is working, I wouldn't say there many other remaining bugs.
 What I already referenced perhaps is the fact that I rely on the datetime method to handle the day entry errors..which actually ends the program - ideally this would be handled and remain in program.
 This only happens if a day is entered that does not satisfy the day.